Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 acceleration.
 If you press "Stop" it will decrease its speed to "0" with the given deceleration.

-Below you can set the stepping mode (full, half, quater, eigth) stepping mode and trigger a "Full Brake", which stops the motor immediately.
+Below you can set the stepping mode (full, half, quarter, eighth) stepping mode and trigger a "Full Brake", which stops the motor immediately.

 You can drive to a specific position (measured in steps)